issam9/finetuning-bert-models-for-arabic-dialect-detection/README.md

 ---
 ### Results
 The results of finetuning the mentionned models using the same hyperparameters.
+Dziribert being pretrained on so much less data and one dialect outperforms the other models.
 | Model | Accuracy | F1 score | Precision | Recall |
 | --- | --- | --- | --- | --- |
 | Arabert | 0.82 | 0.82 | 0.82 | 0.82 |